memob0x/scroll-padlock/README.md

 <script src="https://cdn.jsdelivr.net/npm/scroll-padlock@latest/dist/scroll-padlock.umd.min.js"></script>

 <script>
-  window.scrollPadlock.setScrollPadlockStyle();
+  window.scrollPadlock.setStyle();
 </script>
 ```

 ## Usage

-The library exports a `setScrollPadlockStyle` function which appends CSS styles addressing a default `.scroll-padlock` selector using the page default [scrolling element](https://developer.mozilla.org/en-US/docs/Web/API/document/scrollingElement) and the [window](https://developer.mozilla.org/en-US/docs/Web/API/Window) object to retrieve the values which would correspond to the following CSS variables:
+The library exports a `setStyle` function which appends CSS styles addressing a default `.scroll-padlock` selector using the page default [scrolling element](https://developer.mozilla.org/en-US/docs/Web/API/document/scrollingElement) and the [window](https://developer.mozilla.org/en-US/docs/Web/API/Window) object to retrieve the values which would correspond to the following CSS variables:

 - `--scroll-top`: the number of pixels the element's content is scrolled vertically.
 - `--scroll-left`: the number of pixels the element's content is scrolled horizontally.